AzureOrange404/AzureOrange404/README.md

-- 👋 Hi, I’m @AzureOrange404, but jsut call me Azure.
+- 👋 Hi, I’m @AzureOrange404, but just call me Azure.
 - 👀 I’m interested in linux, self-hosting and lots of stuff not associated with IT.
 - 🌱 Currently I'm learning to self-host a RPi microserver with nextcloud, jellyfin etc. and to set up a clean debian install. ;)
 - 💞️ I’m looking to collaborate on everything, where an opportunity presents itself.